Infinite dimensional sequential compactness: Sequential compactness based on barriers: Abstract

 \section{Abstract}

 We introduce a generalization of sequential compactness using barriers on $\w$ extending naturally the notion introduced in \cite{kubistopologicalramsey}.
 We improve results from \cite{corralnRamsey} by building spaces that are $\cB$-sequentially compact but no $\cC$-sequentially compact when the barriers $\cB$ and $\cC$ satisfy certain rank assumption which turns out to be equivalent to a Kat\v{e}tov-order assumption.
 Such examples are constructed under the assumption $\b =\c$.
+We also exhibit some classes of spaces that are $\cB$-sequentially compact for every barrier $\cB$, including some classical classes of compact spaces from functional analysis, and as a byproduct we obtain some results on angelic spaces.
 Finally we introduce and compute some cardinal invariants naturally associated to barriers.